-If you’d like to make the game even more challenging you could combine it with another of these free toddler matching game so there’s even more tiles:
+If you’d like to make the game even more challenging you could combine it with another of these other toddler matching game so there’s even more tiles:

 Talking about what they can see while you’re playing is also always great.